Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 `G4 S2   ;wait for expansion boards to start`

-The first time the M23CL starts up it may request firmware from the Duet3d mainboards. ensure you have the correct version (compatible with your mainboard firmware) in the /firmware directory on the  mainboard. see the Firmware section below for more details.
+The first time the M23CL starts up it may request firmware from the Duet3d mainboards.
+Ensure you have the correct version (compatible with your mainboard firmware) in the /firmware directory on the  mainboard.
+See the Firmware section below for more details.

 ## Testing communication

-Before the M23CL is connected to the CAN-FD bus, if it is powered, the STATUS (red) LED will be blinking rapidly. once it is connected (after any initial firmware update happens), it should settle down to a ~1Hz blink rate.
-If there are other blink patterns displayed see the [LED behaviour and error codes section of the CAN connection basics documentation] (/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes}
+Before the M23CL is connected to the CAN-FD bus, if it is powered, the STATUS (red) LED will be blinking rapidly.
+Once it is connected (after any initial firmware update happens), it should settle down to a ~1Hz blink rate.
+If there are other blink patterns displayed see the [LED behaviour and error codes section of the CAN connection basics documentation](/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes)

 Check that you can communicate with the M23CL, by sending: